martilidad/whereami_server/README.md

 The free recurring monthly credit on the Maps Platform is more than enough to play self-hosted with friends, but you need a valid credit card.
 See https://developers.google.com/maps/gmp-get-started

-Create the container and start it on port 80:
+Create the containers and expose wherami on port 80:
 > docker-compose up -d

 Connect into the container: